Newspaper Holdings Database

 The Curriculum Collection supports the faculty and students of the School of Education and addresses the specific needs of future teachers.
 The collection is comprised of educational methodology books, K-12th grade textbooks, big books, curriculum guides, audio-visual curriculum materials, and educational software.
-All of these materials are identified via the online catalog, PILOT.
+All of these materials are identified via the online catalog, BU Books & More.
 The location of these materials is designated "Curriculum Collection" on the catalog, and call numbers are preceded by "Cur" on the spines of the books.
 Books are classified using Library of Congress Classification System.
 Oversize curriculum books are shelved at the end of the Curriculum Collection.

 Located on the 2nd floor of the Andruss Library, the Juvenile Collection is a collection of fiction and non-fiction books written for children and young adults.
 This collection contains all of the Caldecott and Newbery Award winning titles, as well as many other award-winners.

 This collection was originally the library for the teacher training school formerly housed in the Ben Franklin building, and has continued using the Dewey Decimal classification common to most school libraries; it contains books of interest to a range of readers from beginners through high school.
 Books are shelved by category: non-fiction, fiction, and oversize.
 Children's oversize books are shelved at the end of the Juvenile & Young Adult Collection.

 Books from the Juvenile Collection may be checked out at the Circulation Desk for 6 weeks.